 Due to work commitments - Tindie orders will be sent out on Wednesdays and Saturdays.

 We recognize our top users by making them a Tindarian.
 Tindarians have access to secret & unreleased features.

 We look for the most active & best members of the Tindie community, and invite them to join.
 There isn't a selection process or form to fill out.
 The only way to become a Tindarian is by being a nice & active member of the Tindie community!

-Brad's projects have been featured on many popular websites and blogs including hackaday, kotaku, engadget and has won numerous competitions on instructables.com
+My projects have been featured on many popular websites and blogs including hackaday, kotaku, engadget and i've won numerous competitions on instructables.com.